 This post is sponsored by the Village of Ruidoso.
 I also received free lodging, meals, and activities from some of the companies mentioned in this post.
 All opinions and ideas are 100% honest and my own.

-While everyone else around the country has been breaking records for snowfall this year, we haven’t seen any in Texas.
-So a few weeks ago we decided to take my snow loving kiddo to Ruidoso, New Mexico in hopes of a snow-filled weekend adventure.
+While everyone else around the country has been breaking records for snowfall this year, we didn’t see enough snow where we live.
+So I decided to take my snow loving kiddo to Ruidoso, New Mexico in hopes of a snow-filled weekend adventure.

 Want to really get outdoors?
 Try hopping in an off-roading buggy with a Backcountry Attitudes OHV Tour.
 I did a desert version of this when I went to Phoenix last year and as soon as I saw the video, I knew the boys traveling with me would love this adventure.